-This chapter started with the assumption that is not primarily ‘the retributive roots and narrow agenda of its practitioners’ that prevents the emergence of a practice that addresses social injustice (Robins, 2012: 21), though undoubtedly these have unduly limited the imaginary of justice.
+This chapter started with the assumption that it is not primarily ‘the retributive roots and narrow agenda of its practitioners’ that prevents the emergence of a practice that addresses social injustice (Robins, 2012: 21), though undoubtedly these have unduly limited the imaginary of justice.
 The primary impediment to change is not how justice is framed, but the conditions in which it must be conceptualised.
-While political institutions might change dramatically after transition, prior political, economic and social elites are likely to endure While some may disappear, others may even emerge stronger, to say nothing of those who rise to prominence during the events preceding transition.
+While political institutions might change dramatically after transition, prior political, economic and social elites are likely to endure.
+While some may disappear, others may even emerge stronger, to say nothing of those who rise to prominence during the events preceding transition.
 In environments where elites have jealously guarded their privileges and their particular constituencies against attempts to redistribute wealth or opportunity on a wider basis, it is uncommon for them to voluntarily concede such advantages where they have the option not to concede.
 The political economy of clientelism, neo-patrimonialism and pork are underpinned by pressing security logics and culturally legitimate relations.
 Transformation requires an explicit and constantly reinforced resolve to challenge constraints imposed by historic and contemporary socio-political circumstances.
-As Kahler (2009: 299) puts it, ‘elites will aim to maintain themselves in power; international actors should accommodate themselves to that intractable reality.’
-Because critiques of TJ do not engage with this reality in anything but a superficial fashion, it results in significant interpretative errors when trying to understand why post-conflict conditions take the shape they do, most notably the imputations of primary culpability for socio-economic stasis to the field itself.
+Because critiques of TJ do not engage with this reality in anything but a superficial fashion, it results in significant interpretative errors when trying to understand why post-conflict conditions take the shape they do, most notably the imputations of primary culpability for socioeconomic stasis to the field itself.
 If the proposals truth commissions, reparations programmes or grassroots actors formulate do not reflect at least some interests of at least some of these elites, their changing balances of power and shifting informal alignments, then it will appear superfluous.

 Conflict with some elites is inevitable, but not necessarily all – what is essential for transformative TJ is first to identify and second to work with those elites willing to balance construction with extraction, support for their constituencies with other constituencies in common self-interest, who prefer more inclusive settlements to exclusive ones.
 Reynolds posits a realistic, if sobering, scope for amelioration (if not transformation) of society when he argues that ‘[i]f elite dominance is to be the reality, perhaps the best that one can hope for is that the relevant elites will decide to prefer long-term stability and state-building to short-term partisan advantage’ (Reynolds, 2005: 65).
-If transformative justice is to become meaningfully prescriptive and develop some means-end forms of analysis, it needs a research agenda that foregrounds how credible commitments elites make to the public and the gradual expansion or greater inclusivity of the goods they deliver to retain or build public support occur.
-Instead, by focussing to a large degree on the liberal-legalism of TJ and the liberal prescriptions of democracy, the market and rule of law it is supposedly embedded in, we concentrate on formal political institutions at the expense of the socio-political informal structures of power and practice, most notably elite settlements or ‘ways of doing things’ that ultimately under-write them and alter them beyond recognition.
-Instead of inveighing against ‘a Western centric and top-down focus’ in rote juxtaposition to inherently empowering bottom-up activity (McEvoy, 2008: 24), therefore, it might be better to (a) acknowledge that Western ideals may have little effect on the political economy of hybrid polities relative to the political economy of intra-elite settlements, and (b) disaggregate that ‘top’ to see how grassroots actors can co-operate with reformist groups.
+If transformative justice is to become meaningfully prescriptive and develop some means-end forms of analysis, it needs a research agenda that foregrounds how credible commitments elites make to the public, and the gradual expansion or greater inclusivity of the goods they deliver to retain or build public support, occur.
+Instead, by focussing to a large degree on the liberal-legalism of TJ and the liberal prescriptions of democracy, the market and rule of law it is supposedly embedded in, we concentrate on formal political institutions at the expense of the socio-political informal structures of power and practice, most notably elite settlements or ‘ways of doing things’ that ultimately underwrite them and alter them beyond recognition.